IQuOD/duplicated_checking_IQuOD/README.md

 The second netCDF file name is: wod_007274809O.nc
 ```

-choose whether you want to output the comparasion information (1-yes; 0: no):
+choose whether you want to output the comparison information (1: yes; 0: no):

 ```
 Output profile information or not(1: Yes; 0: No):  1
 ```

 Then, it will output the results similar as Section 3.

 **Example #3:** One can customize parameters as needed: